 43. What is a try-catch block?

 A try-catch block is used for exception handling.
-The set of statements that may cause a potential error are enclosed in a try block.
+The set of statements that may cause a potential error is enclosed in a try block.
 When an exception is raised, it is caught by the catch block.
 The logic to handle an exception is placed inside the catch block.

 44. What is a finally block?